Last modified on 01 Oct 2021.

 👉 There are 2 types:

-: has a max-width and sometimes a max-height, and will create multiple images for supporting different screen sizes.
-It acceptsmaxWidth
+fixed: has a set width and height and is for supporting different screen resolutions.
+It acceptswidthandheight.fluid: has a max-width and sometimes a max-height, and will create multiple images for supporting different screen sizes.
+It acceptsmaxWidthandmaxHeight.

 Using absolute path

-If you want to query to an image in /src/images/example.png
+If you want to query to an image in /src/images/example.png, you can use,

 export const query = graphql`